-During last week’s class meetings, we discussed how contract designs and pricing strategies can “fix” the moral hazard that insurance might otherwise create.
+During yesterday’s class meeting, we discussed (among other things) how contract designs and pricing strategies can “fix” the moral hazard that insurance might otherwise create.
 Insurance is “good” to the extent that it enables firms and individuals to manage the risks that they face.
 However, we also saw insurance has a potential “dark side.”
 The dark side is that too much insurance and/or incorrectly priced insurance can create moral hazard by insulating firms and individuals from the financial consequences of their decision-making.
 Thus, in real world insurance markets, we commonly observe partial rather than full insurance coverage.
-Partial insurance ensures that policyholders still have incentives to mitigate risk.
+Partial insurance ensures that policyholders have incentives to mitigate risk.
 Furthermore, real world insurance markets are characterized by pricing strategies such as loss-sensitive premiums (commonly referred to as “experience rated” premiums), as well as premiums that are contingent upon the extent to which policyholders invest in safety.

 Which brings us to the National Flood Insurance Program (NFIP).
-The NFIP is a federal government insurance program managed by the Federal Emergency Management Agency (AKA “FEMA”).
+The NFIP is a federal government insurance program managed by the Federal Emergency Management Agency (also known as “FEMA”).
 According to Cato senior fellow Doug Bandow’s blog posting entitled “Congress against Budget Reform: Voting to Hike Subsidies for People Who Build in Flood Plains”,

 “…the federal government keeps insurance premiums low for people who choose to build where they otherwise wouldn’t.
 The Congressional Research Service figured that the government charges about one-third of the market rate for flood insurance.
 The second cost is environmental: Washington essentially pays participants to build on environmentally-fragile lands that tend to flood.”

 Thus, the NFIP provides us with a fascinating case study concerning how subsidized flood insurance exacerbates moral hazard (i.e., makes moral hazard even worse) rather than mitigates moral hazard.
-It does this by encouraging property owners to take risks (in this case, building on environmentally fragile lands that tend to flood) that they otherwise might not take if they had to pay the full expected cost of these risks.
+It does this by encouraging property owners to take risks (in this case, building on environmentally fragile lands that tend to flood) which they otherwise would not be inclined to take if they had to pay the full expected cost of such risks.

-I could go on (probably for several hundred more pages – there are innumerable egregious examples that I could cite), but I think I will stop for now…
+I could go on (probably for several hundred more pages – there are innumerable other egregious examples which I could cite), but I think I will stop for now…